cridona85/Capstone-project-/README.md

 Model Selection and Interpretability

 ### So far, I believe Gaussian Processes have been the most appropriate model for these experiments, offering a good balance between exploration and exploitation.
 Linear regression lacked the flexibility to capture non-linear curvature.
 Neural networks would have required substantial tuning and carried a higher risk of overfitting given the limited dataset.

+## **5.2 Week 5**

+This week I have started using NN for functions like function 1 where I have been not able to achieved improvements from the original outputs  yet.
+For the remaining I have continued to use Bayesian optimisation and balance exploration and exploitation depending on the performance of my model so far.
+In particular:

+Function 4 showed consistent improvement each week with exception of week 5, with the highest gain of 109% in Week 4.
+Functions 3, 5, and 7 exhibited steep output transitions (improvements of 68%, 95%, and 88% respectively) between Weeks 2, 3 and 5.
+Functions 2, 6, and 8 showed more moderate improvements (9%, 20%, and 3%, respectively), with gains achieved between Weeks 1, 3 and 5.
+Function 1: is the most problematic so far as I have not achieved improvements from the original outputs  yet Hierarchical feature learning

+This week’s exploration of hierarchical feature learning was quite helpful to think about my optimization strategy.
+Neural networks extract progressively complex representations from simple features, and I realised my optimisation follows a similar pattern i.e. starting broadly to capture general structure (exploration), then narrowing focus to refine high-impact regions (exploitation).

+### AlexNet and ImageNet classification

+This approach mirrors Annemarie’s view of targeting the most influential variables first and Naresh’s description of “progressive refinement.”
+Reflecting on the AlexNet and ImageNet breakthroughs, I noted that major performance leaps often arise from incremental improvements e.g. better data normalisation, activation functions.
+Likewise, my optimisation gains did not come from a single change but from successive refinements such as adjusting kernel parameters, scaling inputs and tuning acquisition functions.
+As Naufal observed, each iteration deepens insight, and the cumulative effect of small updates can lead to transformative improvements.

+### Exploration and Exploitation Trade-offs

+There is a strong trade-off between exploitation and exploration in Bayesian optimisation.
+A more exploratory search, captures more structure but risks inefficiency or overfitting.
+Conversely, overly exploitative strategies converge faster but may miss the global optimum.

+### Building blocks of neural networks

+There is an analogy between my optimization strategy and neural network building blocks that helped me better understanding how my surrogate learns.
+My input points act as data fed to the model,  the posterior mean functions like an activation layer, the acquisition function behaves like a loss gradient guiding optimisation and each  updates to the model as “weights”.

+### Optimisation approach framework

+My framework aligns more with rapid prototyping and adaptability than with a fixed, production-style design.
+I in fact seek to make weekly adjustments to inputs transformation and models depending on previous results and methodology, enabling iterative refinement rather than a static process that simply runs with new data each time.

+### Giovanni Liotta Interview

+It reminded me that deep learning goes beyond numerical performance but it’s about addressing real-world challenges.
+In sports models must handle imperfect data and deliver timely insights and the same applies here.